dmitsf/GOT/example.md

 # Ouputs: (26823, 13)
 ```

 We can see our collection contains 26823 samples.
-For the sake of simplisity, lets's use a subcollection from 500 samples.
+For the sake of simplisity, lets's use a subcollection constains 500 samples.
 To make the subcollection:

 ```
 sub_df = df.sample(500)